 The home remained in the Miller family until the late 1930s and was a private residence until the early 1980s when it became a Bed and Breakfast.
 The inn has undergone extensive restoration over the years.
 Beautiful hand-silk screened period wall and ceiling papers accent the spacious common areas and some guest rooms.
 The papers are produced by Bradbury & Bradbury of Benicia, CA and are based on designs of William Morris, a prominent textile designer of the mid- to late 1800s.

 The formal, yet welcoming rooms include a spacious parlor with fireplace—the perfect place to enjoy the morning paper or a board game on a quiet afternoon.
 The spacious dining room that seats up to 20 showcases original wainscoting and built-in china cabinet and bench.
 The large antique table is where guests dine on Calderwood’s signature gourmet breakfasts.
 The covered front porch with its antique wicker furniture and lacquered floor beckons you to enjoy the lush grounds, review the activities of your day or curl up with a good book.
-The porch is often used by local wineries who frequently co-host our complimentary evening wine hour.
+The porch is often used by our Innkeeper to host our guests’ complimentary evening wine hour.
 All ten guest rooms have private baths.
 Each room is decorated differently to incorporate an extensive collection of beautiful, yet comfortable period antiques.